Naturalisation

 AIDRom reported two to three persons who applied in 2022 for Romanian citizenship were rejected as they failed the general knowledge test.
 It was reported by an AIDRom representative that the tests are difficult, even for a Romanian citizen.

-Rădăuţi: the legal counselor reported that there was one request and it is still pending.
+Rădăuţi: the legal counsellor reported that there was one request and it is still pending in 2022.

-Şomcuta Mare: LADO/ASSOC was not aware of any requests.[10]
+Şomcuta Mare: LADO/ASSOC was not aware of any requests in 2022.[13]

 IGI-DAI does not keep statistics on citizenship granted to beneficiaries of international protection.[15]